Lynn Aloysius Belvedere: Novel

 Belvedere was written in 1947 by Gwen Davenport.
 Set during the final months of World War II, it concerns a writer who goes to work as a nanny for a dysfunctional family in suburban Louisville.
 Tacey King, a frustrated housewife and college-trained sculptor with two young boys and a baby girl, lives with her husband Harry in a lightly fictionalized stand-in for the wealthy Mockingbird Valley community (here called "Hummingbird Hill").
 Tacey takes out an advertisement in the Saturday Review of Literature for a "struggling young novelist who would welcome pleasant room, board, in exchange sitting with children evenings," hoping to secure free domestic assistance during the wartime labor shortage, as well as liven up the house with an artistic presence.
 Belvedere replies to the ad, and Tacey invites him to interview for the position in Louisville, believing "Lynn" to be a woman.

 In Davenport's novel, almost nothing of Belvedere's age, experiences or background is mentioned, other than that he arrives for the job from Indianapolis (though he asks rhetorically later, with some bitterness, "do I look like a Hoosier?" when asked if he is from Indiana).
 He is a self-declared "genius" in the early stages of his "life's work," a trilogy of novels, the first of which is entitled David Copperhead.
 At one point, Tacey describes him as a "lonely misanthrope."
-At the end of the book, when Tacey questions Belvedere about his past and plans for the future, he reveals only that he was left by a woman who didn't believe his work as a writer could support her.
+At the end of the book, when Tacey questions Belvedere about his past and plans for the future, he reveals only that he was left by a woman who did not believe his work as a writer could support her.

 "We never really come to know this remarkable person," wrote one contemporary reviewer of Davenport's Belvedere, "for Tacey, Harry, the children and the neighbors could never do that."
 Another reviewer compared Belvedere's temperament and presence in the King's household to that of the overbearing, self-centered writer played by Monty Woolley in the comic play and motion picture The Man Who Came to Dinner.
 In fact, 20th Century Fox head Darryl Zanuck joked later that the studio had purchased the rights to the novel with Woolley in mind for the lead role.

 Physically, Belvedere is described as "immensely tall, with a narrow, emaciated body," and with "deep-set, burning eyes in a pallid face...high, slanted cheekbones and black hair that sprang back from a bulbous forehead," as variously "stern" or "brooding" with an "aloof" and "inscrutable" manner.
 The first edition's cover art portrays Belvedere as a tall young man intensely studying a manuscript; later paperback editions released to capitalize on the movie would portray him with as an older man with a mustache with more of a resemblance to Clifton Webb, who would play the character onscreen.